GSC vs Naver SearchAdvisor vs Cloudflare — Same Site, Three Datasets, Three Stories

 c.
 Korean NLP

-Queries like "parental leave benefits calculator" — Naver matches our pages more accurately.
-Google's Korean NLP is weaker than Naver's homegrown model.
+For Korean policy queries like "parental leave benefits calculator," Naver matched our pages more accurately.
+My impression is that Google's Korean NLP is simply weaker than Naver's homegrown model.

 Finding 2 — Cloudflare's real data is inside "Visits detail"